PolarizedLightFieldMicroscopy/napari-LF-docs-samples/GUVSimul1/ReadMe_GUVSimul1.txt

 	This calibration file is about 250MB and too big for Github storage.
 The file was deleted from this Repository -> output_stack-104.tif

+VolumeGroundTruth_GUVSimul1Scaled.tif: This file holds the same data as the original ground truth file, but slightly scaled and padded so it can directly be compared to the output_stack data.